 The LLB programme has had an annual admission quota of 76 since 2019.
-74 students (including 55 JUPAS students, 17 non-JUPAS students and 2 Mainland Gaokao students) were ultimately admitted in the 2020 intake.
-Among the 17 non-JUPAS students, two were non-local students, from Mainland China and South Korea.
+80 students (including 52 JUPAS students, 26 non-JUPAS students and 2 Mainland Gaokao students) were ultimately admitted in the 2021 intake.
+Among the 26 non-JUPAS students, seven were non-local students, from Mainland China, Kazakhstan and the Philippines.

-In addition to review of minimum entry requirements, the Faculty conducts short interviews as a part of the admissions process, to allow for individualized assessment of the students and to give the students the opportunity to discuss their goals and interest in studying at CUHK Law with a member of our faculty.
+In addition to the review of minimum entry requirements, the Faculty conducts short interviews as part of the admissions process, to allow for individualized assessment of the students and to give the students the opportunity to discuss their goals and interest in studying at CUHK LAW with a member of our faculty.